 In February 2019, a bill was introduced to the Texas Legislature that would have allowed for sports betting regulations to begin to take shape in state.
 The Texas Commission of Licensing and Regulation would be in charge of regulating the new industry.
-This bill did not pass.
-In March 2021, two lawmakers filed bipartisan legislation to legalize sports betting and casinos.
-The bills must be approved by two-thirds of lawmakers (State House and Senate) before being put to a referendum.
+There would be a large tax of 6.25 percent placed on the bettors, and a fee of \$250,000 for each sports betting operator permit.